faenrandir/a_careful_examination/responses/response_to_a_TBM_brother.md

 1. What made it okay for Joseph Smith to re-seal himself to the Partridge sisters [in order to hide the first sealings from Emma](https://imgur.com/a/oscY6)?

 1. Joseph Smith directly or implicitly [denied practicing polygamy](https://mormonbandwagon.com/bwv549/joseph-smiths-polygamy-denials/) 5 times in his own words and was responsible for 3 additional direct denials.
-What made it okay for Joseph Smith (and [other early leaders](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/69633bdccecc8190bf00976faa6ad162083b2f59/documents/polygamy/denials/denial_analysis.pdf)) to repeatedly lie about their practice of polygamy?[^lie_rebuttal]
+What made it okay for Joseph Smith (and [other early leaders](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/69633bdccecc8190bf00976faa6ad162083b2f59/documents/polygamy/denials/denial_analysis.pdf)) to repeatedly lie about their practice of polygamy?

 1. What was the point of a union with [14 year old Helen Mar Kimball](http://josephsmithspolygamy.org/plural-wives-overview/helen-mar-kimball/)?
 Specifically, if polyandrous unions with Joseph were good enough for the Huntington and Hyde families, why would a potential polyandrous union with Vilate be inadequate for sealing to the Kimball family?